readable111/Crop-Hero/MPM/mpm.md

 #### Ambient Weather <a name="ambient_weather"></a>
 *Author: Daniel*

 While the previous section discusses how the WeatherSlider component functions, this section focuses on how the information is obtained.
 First, the API key, app key, and device MAC address are fetched from AsyncStorage.
 If any of those values have not been set (meaning that they are equivalent to null or are zero-length), then the default JSON is used.
 Since this if block will trigger before the async functions fetch the values, the default JSON provides loading icons.
-Once the information has been fetched, it is passed to the `fetchWeatherData` function which returns an array.
-From the array, I retrieve the first entry and then construct the slider's JSON from specific fields.
-Specifically, I use the temperature in Fahrenheit (tempf), the feels-like temperature (feels_like), the wind speed in mph (windspeedmph), the amount of rain today in inches (dailyrainin), the humidity percent (humidity), and the soil moisture (soilmoisture).
+Once the information has been fetched, it is passed to the `fetchWeatherData` function which returns JSON.
+If the JSON has a field called lastData, then an endpoint issue occurred so it returned general information for the user's account rather than a specific device, hence why a single device's data has to be fetched.
+From the JSON, I construct the slider's JSON from specific fields.
+Specifically, I use the temperature in Fahrenheit (tempf), the feels-like temperature (feels_like), the wind speed in mph (windspeedmph), the amount of rain today in inches (dailyrainin), the humidity percent (humidity), and the gust speed (maxdailygust).

 The `fetchWeatherData` function is wrapped by the `rateLimiter` function.
 The `rateLimiter` function checks whether the last request occurred within the past 1000ms or past 1 second (the maximum rate permitted by Ambient Weather).
 If the request is too soon, it is ignored and the Promise is resolved to null.
+In this case, the program waits for 1.5 seconds before retrying.
 Otherwise, the timestamp for the last request is updated, and the original function is called with the original arguments.
 The `fetchWeatherData` function receives the API key, app key, and MAC address.
 The function basically wraps an axios call which makes a GET request to Ambient Weather's RESTful API.
 The API and app keys are passed as params and are required to gain access to the API.
 The MAC address is passed as part of the URL which targets the data provided by a specific sensor.
 Without the MAC address, I would need to fetch a list of all sensors associated with that account, determine which ones provide useful information, and extract it.
+If the axios call fails, then the type of error will change, along with which fields have values.
+If `error.data` contains something, then the request simply failed.
+If `error._response` contains something, then the status code is outside the 2xx range.
+If `error._request` contains something, then a response was not received for the request.
+If `error._message` contains something, then the request itself failed.
+If the GET request succeeded which means all keys and the MAC address are valid but data was not returned by the device, it will attempt to fetch some mock data provided with the user's subscription to Ambient Weather.

 #### Crop Carousel <a name="crop_carousel"></a>
 *Author: Daniel*